Day 1 Juneau - embark

 Wildlife abounds in Yes Bay and the surrounding Tongass National Forest-humpback whales, orca, porpoise, seals, sea lions, brown and black bears, mink, marten, eagles, and otters.
 Say yes to a kayak paddle up the bay or a wildlife-seeking hike along a scenic trail.

 Home to nearly every ecosystem found in Southeast Alaska-glacial valleys filled with sea water, and steep walls are a haven for wildlife.
 Glide through Walker Cove soaking in the splendor of this largely forgotten corner of the world.

 Day 8 Ketchikan

-Alaska’s southernmost city and “salmon capital of the world” also claims fame to having the world’s largest collection of standing totem poles.
+Alaska's southernmost city and "salmon capital of the world" also claims fame to having the world's largest collection of standing totem poles.
 Explore the Saxman Totem Village, Tlingit culture, and the notorious Creek Street, once a red-light district.
-Watch for eagles as we cruise out of Ketchikan.
+Watch for eagles as you cruise out of Ketchikan.